-The guideline has been, while under preparation, revised by members from the 2 national sarcoma centers.
-It will be presented to the remaining members of the DSG during the next meeting in January.
+The revision of the guideline will be presented to the remaining members of the DSG during the next meeting in January.
 The yearly RKKP report should include enough information to monitor adherence to the guidelines, new indicators and audit mechanisms can be added later if needed.

-7. Appendix
+7. Appendices

-Appendix 1 - Search strategy
+Appendix 1 - Search protocol